Doughty Street Chambers is delighted to announce that Nat...Read more

-Before coming to the Bar, he spent two years working for a leading national law firm, in a team appointed Deputy for over one thousand clients’ property and financial affairs.
+Before coming to the Bar, Jordan worked in a leading national law firm in a team appointed Deputy for over one thousand clients’ property and financial affairs.
+He now uses that experience when questions of property and affairs arise, whether in isolation or in the context of wider litigation, and whether instructed by the protected party or public bodies.

-He has also spent three years representing clients in social security benefits appeals, both in writing for the Citizens’ Advice Bureau and orally for the Free Representation Unit.
+Jordan has considerable experience representing clients in social security benefits appeals, both for the Citizens’ Advice Bureau and Free Representation Unit.
+He advises on matters of social security as they arise.

-Additionally, Jordan has published extensively on matters relating to the Court of Protection, including in the Medical Law Review, LSE Law Review, and Open Justice Court of Protection Project.
+Additionally, Jordan has published widely in the Medical Law Review, LSE Law Review, and Open Justice Court of Protection Project.
+His published work especially touches upon the United Nations Convention on the Rights of Persons with Disabilities and the European Convention on Human Rights.

 Jordan accepts instructions in the Court of Protection, having undertaken one of the few specialist Court of Protection pupillages at the Bar of England and Wales.